voxmedia/bongo/README.md

 ## Getting started

-1. Go to Typekit, set up a new kit with every font you want to test.
+1. Go to Typekit, set up a new kit with every font you want to test (maximum of 8).
 Grab the kit ID from the kit editor window.
 Go to bongo.voxmedia.com, start a new project.
 2. Enter project info (name, logo, etc.), including the kit ID from step 1.
 3. Enter text for the project (perhaps pre-populated with lorem ipsum or some other placeholder text by default?), logo, images, etc.